roberto-duarte/deployment/README.md

 deployment
 ==========

-Peixe Urbano Applications' Installer and other Deployment Tools
+Applications' Installer and other Deployment Tools